Bio3SS/Bio3SS.github.io/_posts/2020-03-16-1-lectures.md

 slug: 1 lectures
 ---

-You will be aware that in-person classes and exams have been cancelled.
+You will be aware that McMaster has cancelled all in-person classes and exams.
 We will attempt to continue 3SS online to the extent possible.
 I am optimistic that not much needs to change except the part about going to the classroom.

-Lectures will take place online at the usual time.
+For now, lectures will take place online at the usual time.
 I will send more information today about tomorrow's lecture.